SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 And now comes the fancy part:

   5. If more than one rule is available which matches a given goal, the rule engine will follow all alternative paths until the orignal goal has been proven, or no more alternative paths are available.
-If an alternative path is needed, the rule engine will go *back* in execution upt to the point, where an alternative is available.
+If an alternative path is needed, the rule engine will go *back* in execution up to the point, where an alternative is available.
 This is called backtracking.
   6. While following the path of alternatives the rule engine will create bindings for variables used in a *call*.
 This is called **unification** and is discussed in more detail below.
 On the other hand, if the rule execution has reached a dead end, but there are more alternatives available higher in the chain of execution, all variable bindings up to this point are undone and the execution continues with the alternative.
 Backtracking therefore does not only follow alternative path but also reverts all sideeffects created during execution of the first path.

 I promised, it is weird.
 Let's have a look at a concrete implementation of the grandfather *problem*.
 Let's assume, we have the following rules: